 After completing his undergraduate degree, Neveau plans to pursue further education to obtain a doctoral degree.
 Eventually, he hopes to hold a full-time position at a research laboratory and contribute to various publications.

 “Researching at ORNL is one of the most positive and helpful choices I have made,” Neveau explained.
 “I think the experience of learning CAD software, a common programming language, and using tools in the lab have given me skills necessary to research at any laboratory or company,” Neveau said.

-The HERE program is administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy.
+The HERE program is administered by the U.S. Department of Energy’s Oak Ridge Institute for Science and Education (ORISE) for Oak Ridge National Laboratory.